api2doc/onbon.y2.api/README.md

 ```

 ## Tutorial - Broadcast Service
-Broadcast commands to all controllers on the same network.
+Broadcast commands to all controllers in the same network.
 1. Choose a network to initial this service.

 2. Setup response Handlers just once
     * listenSearchControllers
-    * listenUpdateNetworkOption
+    * listenNetworkOption
     * listenRestartNetwork
     * listenConnectWifi
-    * listenQueryWifiStatus
+    * listenWifiStatus
     * listenDisconnectWifi
-    * listenApProperty
+    * listenApProperties

 3. Start the service